prncc/obsidian-repeat-plugin/README.md

 ```

 When you click the blurred content, it will be revealed.
 This allows you to
-build limited flashcards with the plugin.
+build one-sided flashcards with the plugin.

 ## Similar Software